dji-sdk/Onboard-SDK/README.md

   The computing results of your Onboard Device can be transmitted to your Mobile Device in real time.

 ### System Architecture & Recommended Development Paradigm
 Two core components of the system architecture are the N1 Autopilot and an Onboard Device.
-They are physically connected via the serial(UART) interface.
+They are physically connected via the serial port interface.

 Since the Onboard OPEN protocal is designed to be opened thoroughly, experienced developers can directly: